johanbrandhorst/grpc-web-compatibility-test/README.md

   It supports both Fetch/XHR and websockets transports.
   It supports the `application/grpc-web` content-type only.

+- `inprocess`

+  The same as `grpcwebproxy`, but running as an in-process proxy to a Go gRPC server.
+  It supports both Fetch/XHR and websockets transports.
+  It supports the `application/grpc-web` content-type only.

 - `envoy`

   The Envoy Proxy HTTP filter implementation created for the `grpc/grpc-web` project, available at https://github.com/envoyproxy/envoy/tree/master/source/extensions/filters/http/grpc_web.
   It supports XHR and both the `application/grpc-web` and `application/grpc-web-text` content-types.

-Footnote: The websocket transport is not part of the grpc-web spec.
+Note: The websocket transport is not part of the grpc-web spec.

 ## Requirements